February 15, 2026 8:22 am

 The Temporary Employment Support & Employability Development for Vulnerable Workers (TESEDVW)

 Component of the REALISE Project is intended to provide short-term jobs for 17,000 vulnerable workers in the informal sector, as well as employability development training to enable them to make informed decisions that would better their lives, and re-enter into productive engagements.
 It also seeks to improve the general living conditions of poor and vulnerable communities.
 Accordingly, implementation will be in rounds.
-Each implementation round will last for six (6) months.
+Each implementation round lasts for six (6) months.

 Each beneficiary is guaranteed 60 days of paid labor under the LIPW.
 Labor subsidy allowance is calculated at a daily rate of US$4 and US$7 per day.
 Throughout the engagement, beneficiary workers are therefore expected to access US$240 and Supervisors US$420 as labor subsidies for their participation in subproject activities